-Taking notes - writing down the main points will help you to stay focused and remember questions that might come up later.
-Be brief so you can concentrate on the conversation!

-- Keeping an open mind and separating the issue from the person - keep your concern at the centre of the conversation rather your personal feelings about the person you might be speaking with - especially when you are upset or angry. - 3.
+- Taking notes writing down the main points will help you to stay focused and remember questions that might come up later.
+Be brief so you can concentrate on the conversation! - Keeping an open mind and separating the issue from the person keep your concern at the centre of the conversation rather your personal feelings about the person you might be speaking with - 3.
 Indicating you are listening and staying focused on understanding have a strategy in place to prevent becoming distracted during a conversation.
 Make eye contact or verbally express your understanding during the conversation.
 Take notes or have prepared notes to keep your focus.
 Make sure children are occupied while you are in a meeting or on the phone. - 4.
 Using 'l' rather than 'you' messages Careful use of the word 'l' can help in a tense situation, rather than the word 'you' which can sometimes sound accusatory and causes a defensive reaction.